Gabriela Reyes Fuchs: Higher education

 In 2005, Reyes Fuchs began studying photography at Escuela Activa de Fotografía, later moving into studying film and specialising in cinematography.
 Part way through her studies she was offered the opportunity to work on a documentary, a decision that saw her drop out of school to pursue hands-on experience.
 She continued to learn through self-teaching and hands-on experience, to the point that she now gives conferences and master classes on cinematography for brands including ARRI and KinoFlo.

 Career

-As a cinematographer, Reyes Fuchs focused on primarily on advertising and documentary filmmaking.
+As a cinematographer, Reyes Fuchs focused primarily on advertising and documentary filmmaking.
 In 2008 she began working for the award-winning tourism campaign “Visit Mexico / Come Visit” and “México en tus sentidos”.
 She has worked as a DOP and Camera Operator for numerous advertising campaigns, documentaries, and short films.
 She is also a member of Apertura, the Mexican Society of Female Cinematographers.

 Reyes Fuchs is a public speaker and has given several TedxTalks, as well as different conferences including FICG (International Film Festival of Guadalajara), Concordia University, and Universidad de la Comunicación.